moody/Waffle/README.md

   -- the same as any other setter.
 Can also be toggled after the fact with -- SetOnLayout(). onLayout = function(frame, width, height) end,

-}
+  -- Sizes this node's content when its width or height is "AUTO", for content Waffle -- cannot size itself.
+Called with the width and height already known: nil for the -- size being asked, and for the other if it is not known yet.
+Returns width, height;
+  -- only the "AUTO" size of the result is used, and shrink still applies afterward.
+  -- Cannot be combined with children.
+May run more than once per Layout() call, so it -- must be safe to repeat.
+Never called for a "GONE" node.
+  -- Can also be toggled after the fact with SetOnMeasure(). onMeasure = function(frame, width, height) return width, height end, }
 ```